 The iPad is a hand-held, touch-sensitive device to meet your everyday computational and recreational needs.
 With the advent of the iPad, a new industry relating to designing applications for this device has flourished and the Apple app store is filled with thousands of applications to choose from.
 This also leads to numerous conflicts; with the turn-around time in application development being small, testing of apps is not always adequate and this often causes problems.

 The most common reason for iPad becoming unresponsive is due to runaway’s application.

-(1) To solve you hold the sleep/wake button until the slider appears then instead on swiping the slider, press the home button this should resolve problem.
+(1) To solve you hold the sleep/wake button until the slider appears then instead of on swiping the slider, press the home button this should resolve the problem.

 (2) If step 1 does not work the device should be switched on and off, this is done by holding the sleep/wake button and swiping the red slider to switch off the device and then put it on.

 (3) If the both steps 1 and 2 fail, then pressing the sleep/wake button along with the home for ten seconds.

 (4) If all else fails, the system can be restored using iTunes.
 Plug in the USB cord to the computer with iTunes installed, then hold on to the home button while connecting it to the USB to the iPad, allow the iPad to charge for 10 min and then continue to hold the home button.
 This will pop up an icon saying "connect to iTunes", now fire up iTunes and the "recovery mode" alert should pop up.